codefuse-ai/Awesome-Code-LLM/README.md

 - "WhatsCode: Large-Scale GenAI Deployment for Developer Efficiency at WhatsApp" [2025-12] [[paper](https://arxiv.org/abs/2512.05314)]

 - "Professional Software Developers Don't Vibe, They Control: AI Agent Use for Coding in 2025" [2025-12] [[paper](https://arxiv.org/abs/2512.14012)]

+- "From Guessing to Placeholding: A Cost-Theoretic Framework for Uncertainty-Aware Code Completion" [2026-04] [[paper](https://arxiv.org/abs/2604.01849)]

 ## 8. Datasets